peachesurf/KCPeach/README.md

-- 👋 Hi, I’m @KCPeach, also known as Peaches, or Justin.
+- 👋 Hi, I’m @KCPeach, also known as Peaches.
 - 👀 I’m interested in UX Design, Product Devlopment, Game Development and Data Analysis.
 - 🌱 I’m currently (actively) learning C# and Unity!
 I'm also learning Python, JS, C#, and R whenever I use them and create projects using these.
 - 💞️ I’m looking to collaborate on Game Design!
 Most of my leisure projects are related to video games and sports.